naagaraa/portofolio.naagaraa/README.md

 # client

-this old project build from reactjs translate to nuxtjs
+this old project build from reactjs translate to nuxtjs, ssr website

 ## Build Setup